- Experience the floe edge – also known as the “line of life”

 One of the greatest highlights for many guests on this safari is the opportunity to observe a variety of Arctic wildlife in their natural habitat.
 Migratory birds are also in abundance and with the stillness of the Arctic, you are able to hear the songs of the birds before you even see them.
 Ice conditions permitting, you may also visit the Bylot Island Migratory Bird Sanctuary, where more than 200,000 birds choose to nest each year.
 For birders, the earlier departures are best for this activity.

 After breakfast, depart camp by qamutik and snowmobile to Pond Inlet.
-Enjoy your final night in Pond Inlet with a special Inuit cultural presentation.
-Overnight in hotel.
+Fly from Pond Inlet to Iqaluit and spend your final night at the Frobisher Inn.
+Enjoy dinner, followed by a special Inuit cultural show.

-Depart for Ottawa with the spirit of the Arctic, and a full album of memories and friendships.
+After breakfast, there will be an optional town tour or explore Iqaluit on your own.
+Then depart for Ottawa with the spirit of the Arctic, and a full photo album of memories and friendships.

 Tented Safari Camp on Ice